FenixProtocol/nest-core/docs/AccessControl.md

 **Emergency actions**
 - If this key is compromised:
   - Use governance / ProxyAdmin to upgrade `VoterUpgradeableV2` with a fresh admin.
-  - If access remains to the admin wallet, remove the roles from it and transfer it to a new wallet (Review other roles holders, and revoke/grants actions are also needed)
+  - If access remains to the admin wallet, remove the roles from it and transfer it to a new wallet (Review other roles holders, and revoke/grants actions are also needed).
     ```solidity
     // called by DEFAULT_ADMIN_ROLE on VoterUpgradeableV2
     grantRole(DEFAULT_ADMIN_ROLE, newAdmin);